genhur/rehearse/README.md

 ## Why This Is Interesting

-AI has become remarkably good at generating text, but many of the situations people care most about are spoken conversations.
-Rehearse explores what happens when voice AI is used as a practice environment rather than an assistant.
-Instead of helping users write a difficult message, it helps them prepare for the actual conversation itself.
+Rehearse explores what becomes possible when advances in emotionally intelligent voice AI turn conversation itself into a medium for learning.
+Instead of helping users write a difficult message, it helps them prepare for the actual conversation.

 The long-term vision is a system that helps people build communication skills through repeated practice, much like language-learning apps help people build fluency through repetition.
+As voice AI becomes more natural, emotionally aware, and conversationally capable, it can evolve from an assistant that gives advice into a practice environment where people develop confidence, empathy, leadership, and difficult interpersonal skills before the moments that matter most.

 ## Tech